msedzins/shamir_rust/README.md

 It happens not only for the custom code implemented in this repo but also for the code taken from: https://rustwasm.github.io/book/game-of-life/hello-world.html

-Reason is currently unknown.
-Needs to be investigated.
+The reason is currently unknown.
+This needs to be investigated.

 ## WASM size

-Build without any custom dependencies (just after starting implementation) had a size below 1 KB.
+The build without any custom dependencies (just after starting implementation) had a size below 1 KB.
 Currently, after importing all dependencies, the size is 99KB.
 There is definitely a space for improvement.

 There is a good tutorial on this topic: